data1050-classroom-f19/lab02-mongodb-Kebudi/README.md

 Due: November 1, 2019 @ 11:59PM

 Why is this class so hard?
+Huh?

 <h2>Introduction</h2>
 This assignment is an introduction to MongoDb.
 MongoDb is a document-based database...